kammitama5/kammitama5.github.io/_posts/2022-04-02-Saturday-April-2nd.md

 they were always in conflict with Dimanche Gras, which is a staple of our Carnival celebrations at home), but because of how many analogies I have been able to draw between the two worlds.
 It feels effortness to exist in Academia; the two worlds seem so similar, but I can be more of myself in this one.
 I am understood more here.
 - By the way, Academia isn't less crazy.
-There are a similar number of weirdos, politics, drama, but I haven't met a guy who walked into a place with blood running down his leg (yet), or someone showing up for lunch on a set, laying a bunch of orange safety cones, cursing people out, and then leaving after lunch and taking their cones.
+There are similar numbers of weirdos, politics, drama, but I haven't met a guy who walked into a place with blood running down his leg (yet), or someone showing up for lunch on a set, laying a bunch of orange safety cones, cursing people out, and then leaving after lunch and taking their cones.
 I think people have to be a bit more discreet about their alcohol and coke habits here compared to entertainment.
 Do it after hours lol.